Current Grant Winners

-We are delighted to announce the winners of the first Giving Joy Women Entrepreneur Grant!
+We are delighted to announce the winners of the second Giving Joy Women Entrepreneur Grant!
 We will follow their progress and provide monthly updates on their activities on the Giving Joy site.
 Please congratulate our winners!

 Iliana Panameño and Mu-Chieh Yun are the founders of We, Ceremony, a digital platform that uses storytelling to empower and celebrate all women of color.
 In using personal narratives as a tool, they create representation and genuine and dignified opportunities for women of color.
 Through storytelling, they have created a community of fearless, innovative, and beautiful women of color.
 Today, We, Ceremony is a network of over 2,000 women of color who take pride in their lived experiences and are redefining what it means to be both a woman and a person of color.
 Their approach in using storytelling as a tool humanizes the way we exist in this world and facilitates intentional spaces where they can have dialogues on the issues and challenges impacting our communities.
 They will use the Giving Joy grant to cover the operational costs (marketing, refreshments, and equipment) for our events in 2019.
 Ultimately, with their collected stories, they want We, Ceremony to be the go-to hub or decision-maker in messaging, products, or services that are targeted towards our communities.